alphabetanetcom/python-app-bundle-shield/README.md

 - **Seamless Application Updates**: Update your applications without requiring end-users to reinstall them when using **Alpha Beta Network** cloud platform protection tools.
 - **Usage Restrictions**: Implement restrictions on each instance of your application, such as expiration dates, hardware-bound licensing, usage frequency limits, and more.
 - **Cross-Platform Compatibility**: Create applications that work on Windows, macOS, Linux/Unix, and other operating systems where Python 3.6+ is installed.
-- **Ease of Use**: Package applications with just a few clicks using a simple graphical interface, without the need for complex configurations.
+- **Ease of Use**: Package applications with just a few clicks using a simple graphical interface or automate the process with command-line arguments, without the need for complex configurations.

 By combining the **Python App Bundle Shield** with other tools from the **Alpha Beta Network** cloud platform, developers can achieve the widest and most flexible possibilities for **secure distribution** of their applications.